-Consideration of the methodological and research design problems of studying age-related and ontogenetic changes.
-Cross-Listed as: Also offered as COUN 555
+Consideration of the methodological and research design problems o studying age-related and ontogenetic changes.

 GERO 556 - Health and Aging (3.0)

 This course provides students with an overview of the biological aspects of the aging process and age-related human disorders.
 Students will examine how these physiological changes affect older adults' activities and functioning.
 The course will also explore what strategies exist to help maintain physical and mental fitness.